-Bad luck for me: when I was there, the blue sky in the morning had turned gray, and a huge downpour welcomed us at the exit ...
-So, my images are a little dark, they miss these beautiful rays of light, filtered by the leaves of the trees, to illuminate the background.
+Bad luck for me: when I was there, the blue morning sky had turned grey, and a huge rain shower greeted us at the exit...
+As a result, my images are a bit dark, they lack those beautiful rays of light, filtered by the leaves of the trees, to illuminate the background.

-But I do not intend to stop there.
-I promised myself to go back!
+But I don't intend to leave it at that.
+I promised myself I'd go back!

 Once back on the boat, we headed to the nearby village for lunch.

-An unrealistic navigation, again, almost ghostly, as in the middle of nowhere: the islands around us had disappeared, drowned in the gray of the deluge.
+Navigation unreal, there again, almost ghostly, like in the middle of nowhere: the islands around us had disappeared, drowned in the grey of the flood.

-What consoles in these latitudes (we are almost at the equator) is that the rain is hot ...
-It changes the bretine drizzle!
+What is consoling, at these latitudes (we're almost at the equator), is that the rain is warm...
+It's a change from the Breton drizzle!